Ali-eldin/CampusConnectFullStack/README.md

 ## 🚀 Messaging & Learning App!

-CampusConnect is a powerful and feature-rich messaging and learning platform, designed to provide a seamless communication experience while integrating AI-powered study tools.
+CampusConnectfullStack is a powerful and feature-rich messaging and learning platform, designed to provide a seamless communication experience while integrating AI-powered study tools.
 Built using a modern tech stack, it ensures high performance, security, and scalability.

 ---